dave42299/mountain-windninja-app/docs/phase3-frontend-design.md

 ## Phase 3 Completion Summary

-All Phase 3 work is complete.
+All Phase 3 and Phase 3b work is complete.
 The frontend provides:

 - **3D map-based location picking** with CesiumJS terrain rendering and domain extent visualization
 - **Forecast submission** with full Zod validation and backend connectivity